hirosystems/docs/docs/stacks-2.1-upgrades.md

 ### Update Devnet settings

-This sections helps you update your Devnet settings to work with the Stacks 2.1 upgrade.
+This section helps you update your Devnet settings to work with the Stacks 2.1 upgrade.

 If you are new to Clarinet, refer to the [Getting started](../docs/clarinet/getting-started.md) guide to install clarinet, [set up local development environment](clarinet/how-to-guides/how-to-set-up-local-development-environment.md) and [create your project](clarinet/how-to-guides/how-to-create-new-project.md)

-To upgrade your clarinet version, you can refer to [install from a pre-built binary](clarinet/getting-started.md#install-from-a-pre-built-binary) or [install from source using Cargo](clarinet/getting-started.md#install-from-source-using-cargo).
+To upgrade your clarinet version, you can [install from a pre-built binary](clarinet/getting-started.md#install-from-a-pre-built-binary) or [install from source using Cargo](clarinet/getting-started.md#install-from-source-using-cargo).

 After installing the latest version of Clarinet, navigate to your project directory and then to `settings/Devnet.toml` (hereafter referred to as **devnet.toml**).